bmhking/Parcel_value_app/README.md

 # Future plans:
-- Add stacked bar chart showing the table summary of value per sqft
-- ~~Change button UI to be more user-friendly~~
+- Change button UI to be more user-friendly (8/17)
-- ~~Add tooltip functionality to show you the address and zoning type of the parcel~~
+- Add tooltip functionality to show you the address and zoning type of the parcel (8/17)
+- Add stacked bar chart showing the table summary of value per sqft (8/20)
+- Add apply button so map doesn't update everytime you change an input (8/20)
 - Expand the analysis to further differentiate the zoning types to building types (detached single family house, duplexes, townhouses, highrises etc.)
 - Add mode of map which shows ROI (total value per sqft - infrastructure cost per sqft) under certain assumptions